The BEST First-Time Solo Female Backpacking Guide

 When you are ready to fully immerse yourself in the solo backpacking world, the best thing is to go to one of the most popular backpacking destinations.

-For me, that was Thailand.
+For me, that was backpacking Thailand.

-Many people I met on that trip were on their first solo backpacking trip!
 It is a country that is easy to navigate, despite it being a completely different culture super far away from Europe.
 (Which is where I am from, and I am writing from my perspective as a European).

-- If you want to visit Europe for your first solo backpacking trip, check out my guide on everything you need to know before you travel to Europe in the summer.
+If you want to visit Europe for your first solo backpacking trip, check out my guide on everything you need to know before you travel to Europe in the summer.

 If you decide to visit one of the top backpacking destinations, you are almost guaranteed to have a good backpacking trip.